kendog/coalman/README.md

 Coleman is an open-source content services platform written in Python and Flask.

-* Categorize, package and distribute content.
+* Categorize, package (zip) and distribute content.
 * APIs for your front-end applications.
 * Customizable self-service portal.